marionsy/meet-your-new-bestfriend/README.md

 The goal of this product is for entertaining the user, you can pick your favorite dog breed and get a cute picture of it with facts and a silly name!

 # <h2> Functionality: </h2>
-  * Users will enter a dog breed in the search bar
+  * Users will enter a dog breed in the search bar and click search or press the enter key to return results
   * If the dog breed is not listed, a modal will pop up asking the users to enter another breed
   * When a correct breed is entered, an image of the breed will display
   * A random first name combined with a random last name from an array will also display